iree-org/iree/experimental/cuda2/README.md

 * `iree_hal_cuda2_queue_action_t`: a pending queue action (kernel launch or stream-ordered allocation).
 * `iree_hal_cuda2_pending_queue_actions_t`: a data structure to manage pending queue actions.
-It provides APIs to enqueue actions, and dvance the queue on demand--queue actions are released to the GPU when all their wait semaphores are signaled past the desired value, or we can have a `CUevent` object already recorded to some `CUstream` to wait on.
+It provides APIs to enqueue actions, and advance the queue on demand--queue actions are released to the GPU when all their wait semaphores are signaled past the desired value, or we can have a `CUevent` object already recorded to some `CUstream` to wait on.